Personal Property Secured Transactions Act

 Article 29

 Within 10 days after the seller retrieves and takes possession of the subject property, the buyer may request in writing that the seller resell the subject property.
-Even in the absence of such a request from the buyer, the seller may resell the subject property within 30 days after retrieving and taking possession of the property.
+Even without such a request from the buyer, the seller may resell the subject property within 30 days after retrieving and taking possession of the property.

 If the seller retrieving and taking possession of the subject property does not receive a request from the buyer for its resale under the preceding paragraph, or if the seller does not resell the subject property within the 30-day period as stipulated in the preceding paragraph, the seller has no obligation to refund to the buyer the price already paid for the subject property, and the conditional sale contract shall cease to be effective.